leoudell/Recipe-Star-Prediction/README.md

 Since all of the features selected here are quantitative, we did not have to perform any encoding.

 **Model Performance**<br>
 As stated, we evaluated the performance of our model using Mean Squared Error.
-The MSE of this model was approximently 0.505.
-In context to the rating scale, our model has a prediction error of about `sqrt(0.505) = 0.71`.
-This means that if a true rating is 3.0 our model will predict that the recipe is anywhere from 2.3 to 3.7 stars.
-This model is not great because there is such a large variance in the predictions.
-Part of this inaccuracy is due to the training data having ratings skewed heavily towards 4 and 5 stars.
-With transformations in the next steps, this model can be improved.
+The MSE of this model is approximately 0.505.
+In the context of the rating scale, our model has a prediction error of about `sqrt(0.505) = 0.71`.
+This means that if a true rating is 3.0, our model will predict that the recipe is anywhere from 2.3 to 3.7 stars.
+This model is not optimal due to the large variance in possible predictions.
+Part of this inaccuracy is due in part to the highly skewed training data.
+With the transformations used in the next steps, we improved the overall model prediction accuracy.

 # Final Model
-In the baseline model, we used the raw values of `n_ingredients`, `minutes`, and `n_steps` in order to predict the `rating`.
+In the baseline model, we used the raw values of `n_ingredients`, `minutes`, and `n_steps` to predict the `rating`.
 This method was not robust to the large outliers that we found in the dataset.
-In order to account for this, we added features that stanardized the data while still keeping the complexity of a recipe intact.
+In order to account for this, we added features that standardized the data while still keeping the complexity of a recipe intact.

 **New Features**
-1. **QuantitativeTransformer**: We utlized this transformer on all of the columns from the baseline model to account for the extreme outliers.
-This created a uniform distribution of the data which was crucial for decreasing MSE.
+1. **QuantitativeTransformer**: We utilized this transformer on all of the columns from the baseline model to account for the extreme outliers.
+This created a uniform distribution of the data, which was crucial for decreasing MSE.
 MSE is very susceptible to large outliers, and this transformer improved our results.
 2. **PolynomialFeatures**: A recipe’s complexity, as we defined it, doesn’t affect ratings in a strictly linear way.
 Very basic recipes might appeal to cooks looking for quick meals, while highly intricate ones cater to enthusiasts willing to invest more time.
 By adding polynomial terms, our model can flexibly fit these subtler patterns instead of forcing a purely linear relationship.

 **Modeling Algorithm & Hyperparameters**: